tum-bgd/dwc/README.md

-# dead wood image tiles classification
+# Dead wood image tile classification on KV260

 some intro